 Weakness, pain, or loss of sensation—symptoms that suggest a nerve disorder

-The person is also asked about use of drugs and alcohol, recent dialysis treatment, and any association between past dialysis treatments and muscle cramps.
+The person is also asked about use of medications and alcohol, recent dialysis treatment, and any association between past dialysis treatments and muscle cramps.

-The physical examination focuses first on the nervous system (neurologic examination Neurologic Examination When a neurologic disorder is suspected, doctors usually evaluate all of the body systems during the physical examination, but they focus on the nervous system.
-Examination of the nervous system—the... read more ), including assessment of muscles and reflexes.
+The physical examination focuses first on the nervous system (neurologic examination Neurologic Examination When a neurologic disorder is suspected, doctors usually evaluate all of the body systems during the physical examination, but they focus on the different parts of the nervous system.
+Examination... read more ), including assessment of muscles and reflexes.

 Doctors also inspect the skin for signs of the following: